interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss/isa_simple.md

 ### [Create ISA test step](test_steps/put_isa.md)

-This step attempts to create at the DSS the ISA provided as resource.
+This step attempts to query the configured DSS with the ISA provided as a resource.

 ### Get ISA by ID test step

-This step attempts to retrieve at the DSS the ISA just created.
+This step attempts to retrieve the previously created ISA from the DSS.

 #### Successful ISA query check